aarajput/flutter_form_validators/README.md

 ___

 ### Required

-`Validators.required(String errorMessage)` is used to make sure that TextFormField is non-empty.
+`Validators.required(String errorMessage)` is used to validate if TextFormField is non-empty.

 #### Example
+This code will validate if name is not empty.
 ```dart
 TextFormField(
   decoration: InputDecoration(